 - Staff members can find more information about working from home on our Staff information page.

 - We have also set up a staff support group, which you can find by clicking here.

-Even when undertaking these activities, you should be minimising time spent outside of the home and ensuring you are two metres apart from anyone who is not a member of your household.
+These reasons are exceptions and a fuller list is set out in the Government's regulations.
+Even when doing these activities, you should be minimising time spent away from the home and ensuring that you are two metres apart from anyone outside of your household.

 To protect everyone's health, residents are now not permitted to host or bringing visitors to the College.
 We need to be mindful of other community members who live here and who may be more susceptible to COVID-19, such as those with chronic medical conditions.
 The Vicegerent has the authority to fine students and fellows who disregard this rule.